Stock Image: The Absolute Sound | Design: HomeStudioBasics

 As with the Owl, the treble here is pretty good and I never felt as if it got out of line or Sibilant.

 Do keep in mind it’s somewhat more relaxed, and you’ll very rarely if ever get any bite or sizzle.
-I think this is mostly a good thing, but as Metal said, it’s kind of grainy and way too smoothed over.
+I think this is mostly a good thing, but as Metal571 said, it’s kind of grainy and way too smoothed over.

 In other words, there’s poor extension and very little sparkle.